joshterrill/hacked.codes/content/blog/2023/extracting-firmware-reverse-engineering-encryption-keys-foscam/index.md

 FOSCAM posts the firmware for all of their devices online for public download.
 I'm using a QJ4 model, so I [downloaded the firmware](https://www.foscam.com/downloads/firmware_details.html?id=145) and ran some initial analysis on it.

-First, running a `file` command on the downloaded firmware .bin file gives us the following output:
+Running a `file` command on the downloaded firmware bin file gives us the following output:

 ```shell{promptUser: josh}{promptHost: laptop}
 file FosIPC_J_app_ver2.x.2.63.bin
 FosIPC_J_app_ver2.x.2.63.bin: openssl enc'd data with salted password
 ```

 Now we know the firmware is encrypted with openssl, using some sort of salted password.
-We should expect that we won't see any strings of value, running `binwalk` shouldn't give us anything.
+We should expect that we won't see any strings of value and running `binwalk` shouldn't give us anything.

 ```shell{promptUser: josh}{promptHost: laptop}
 strings FosIPC_J_app_ver2.x.2.63.bin